Engee documentation

 Filter order

-• Module Filter order - selection of the polynomial degree, which determines the complexity of the filter.
+• Module Filter order is the choice of the degree of the polynomial that determines the complexity of the filter.

-• Minimum order - filter with the smallest possible number of coefficients.
+• The minimum order is the filter with the smallest possible number of coefficients.

 • Parameters